-For those with an independent spirit, it’s definitely possible to sell a manufactured home yourself rather than using a real estate agent.
+For those with an independent spirit, it’s definitely possible to sell a manufactured home yourself.
 Sellers can save a considerable amount of money on commission fees—but those who don’t know how to sell a manufactured home by owner can also harm their selling prices by falling into the common pitfalls of going FSBO (for sale by owner).

-That’s because those who choose to sell a manufactured home without a real estate agent have to cover the tasks an agent would normally do, so it’s critical to know what those tasks are and how to approach them.
+That’s because those who choose to sell a manufactured home on their own have to cover the tasks the selling party would normally do, so it’s critical to know what those tasks are and how to approach them.
 These five common mistakes can all trip up novice manufactured home sellers, so smart sellers will take notice before it’s too late.

 1. Going in without an inspection and an appraisal.